musaeed178-uio/nvim-config/README.md

 -   developer tooling
 -   automation
 -   open-source software
+-   literally anything, just name it

 Projects and experiments range from university software systems to AI/ML learning projects, POS/inventory systems, routing simulations, and system-level experimentation.
+(Just AI thoughts btw)

-DopaVim is one of those projects where the tooling itself becomes part of the learning process.
+DopaVim is one of those projects where the tooling itself becomes part of the learning process. (and where just the tool to write code starts giving you nightmares.)

 ------------------------------------------------------------------------